iammindy/iammindy/README.md

   </a>

   ***
   hello!
-I am a college student aspiring to become a backend developer.
+I am a college student aspiring to become a backend developer in South Korea.
 Currently, **I am interested in and studying Spring**. <br>
   I value experience.
 I want to learn anything, anywhere. ✨ <br>